two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 <img src="/img/chunithmsunplus/sunplus.png">

 !!! note "Author Note:"
-	Last updated: 03.02.2024 (Currently using `SDHD 2.16.00`)
+	Last updated: 08.02.2024 (Currently using `SDHD 2.16.00`)

-	For hex edits: Go to [Missless Patcher](https://patcher.missless.net/chunisunplus.html) (should probably find a patcher host who's happy to be featured here)
+	For hex edits: Go to the CHUNITHM section of your prefered patcher host, or use the Offline Patcher included with the unpacked binaries.

 !!! danger "Warning:"
 	Please make sure your data is from an appropriate source and unmodified before proceeding, this guide is unable to troubleshoot any problems related to bad or poorly managed data.